monlasan/awale-frontend-app/README.md

   git clone https://github.com/monlasan/awale-frontend-app.git
 ```

-and copy the .env.sample variables into a separate .env file, fill them out
+and copy the .env.sample variables into a separate .env file, fill them out and following run the commands:
-Run the commands:

 ```bash
   pnpm install